fjankowsk/scatfit/README.md

   --showmodels          Show comparison plot of implemented scattering models. (default: False)

 Output formatting:
+  --nodmsmearing        Do not show the DM smearing in the width scaling plot.
+This is useful for coherently dedispersed data. (default: False)
-  --publish             Output plots suitable for publication. (default: False) -z start end, --zoom start end
+  -o, --output          Output plots to file rather than to screen. (default: False) --publish             Output plots suitable for publication. (default: False) -z start end, --zoom start end
                         Zoom into this time region. (default: [-50.0, 50.0])